mSx75/apiFilms/README.md

 > permission : Admin

-> Add parameters ?search=WORD for search on list of all User
+> Add parameters ?search=WORD on url for search on list of all User
 ```
 GET /v1/users
 ```